tarasowski/aws-big-data/udemy-maarek-kane/002_collection.md

 ### IoT Overview

+* The main focus is on IoT Core.
+Go to the IoT section in AWS Console and check out the tutorial to learn more!
 * We deploy IoT devies ("Thing") - they call an object (car, lightbulb, etc.) as a Thing.
 It's a connected device to your AWS infrastructure.
 * We configure them and retrieve data from them